Django vs. Flask in 2019: Which Framework to Choose

 To really compare these frameworks (or ecosystems) from an open-source perspective, you'd have to account for Jinja2 and Werkzeug along with some of the core Flask libraries and extensions like SQLAlchemy / Flask-SQLAlchemy, Alembic / Flask-Alembic, and WTForms / Flask-WTF.

 Since the core Flask functionality is spread out across multiple projects it's harder for the community to create and develop the necessary synergy across projects to sustain momentum.
-For example, Flask doesn't have a single, de-facto extension for creating RESTful APIs; there are (arguably) three popular extensions as of July 18, 2019:
+For example, Flask doesn't have a single, de-facto extension for creating RESTful APIs; there are (arguably) four popular extensions as of September 25, 2019:

 What's more, in order to find these extensions you need to have some pretty solid information retrieval skills.
 You'll have to filter through all the un-maintained extensions out there and blog posts that reference them.
 In fact, there are so many different extension projects for RESTful APIs that it's often easier to just roll your own and open source it.
 At that point, you'll probably maintain it for a bit but eventually it will become part of the problem rather than a solution.